What marine life is at the East Coast?

-Baby sea turtles hatched on the East Coast recently, as well as in the past.
+Baby sea turtles hatched on the East Coast last year, as well as in the past.

 There were even new records of marine life for Singapore based on observations at the East Coast!
 These include surf clams, another kind of clam and snails that live on sea fans.

 These works are probably part of on-going efforts at infrastructural improvements which include "converting bare spots on the coastline into sandy beach, the upgrading of Bedok Jetty and park amenities, and the relocating of boat storage areas.

 As well as possibly efforts to deal with serious erosion that has been affecting the East Coast.

 From Port Marine Notice No. 46 of 2010 dated 5 May 10

 This is an extension of Port Marine Notice No. 153 of 2009.
 The working period has been extended.

 With effect from 5 May 2010 to 11 Aug 2010.
 24 hours daily including Sundays and Public Holidays.
 At East Coast Park, (see attached plan):